 Alright, I caved.
-At first I wanted nothing to do with this article, but let’s take it apart, shall we?
+At first I wanted nothing to do with this article from the Daily Fail because let’s face it – it’s the Daily Fail – but because I’m being asked a lot, let’s take it apart, shall we?

 Let’s start with the title:

 The new parenting fad experts fear could KILL your baby: Mothers are jeopardising their child’s safety by co-sleeping